JOHN 15

 If I had not done among them the works which none other man did, they had not had sin: but now have they both seen and hated both me and my Father.

 If I had not done among them the works which none other man did- just as in chapter 14 there was a vital link between words and works, so here.
-In that chapter the Lord said to them, “Believe me that I am in the Father, and the Father in me: or else believe me for the very works’ sake”, verse 11.
-So the works demonstrated that He was “in the Father”, meaning that He had an unique relationship with Him, for there is no point at which they diverge, whether it be in nature, character, will, or action.
+In 14:11 the Lord said to them, “Believe me that I am in the Father, and the Father in me: or else believe me for the very works’ sake.”
+So the works demonstrated that He was “in the Father”, meaning that He had a unique relationship with Him, for there is no point at which they diverge, whether it be in nature, character, will, or action.
 The Father is in Him in the sense that all that the Father is and does is expressed perfectly in the Son.
 To see and know one is to see and know the other.

 15:25